GabrielFonsecaNunes/Alert-Price-Cript-Binance/README.md

 ## Description

-This project implements a trading bot that monitors various cryptocurrency pairs on Binance and sends alerts to a Discord webhook when certain trading conditions are met.
+This project implements a bot alert for trading that monitors various cryptocurrency pairs on Binance and sends alerts to a Discord webhook when certain trading conditions are met.
 The bot uses the Relative Strength Index (RSI) and the Keltner Channel to identify buy and sell opportunities.

 ## Features